boobo94/boobo94.github.io/_posts/2018-04-14-how-to-format-an-usb-drive-to-fat16-or-fat32-on-mac.md

 ---
 layout: default
 title: "How to format an usb drive to fat16 or fat 32 on mac"
+description: "How to format an usb drive to fat16 or fat 32 on mac"
+lang: english
 tags: tutorials
 categories: articles
 ---